 In 1928, Reverend Van Duyl and carpet manufacturer Farwerck got to know each other closely.
 Not through religion, because Farwerck was not religiously active anywhere.
 On a spiritual level, he was completely and exclusively committed to (mixed-gender) freemasonry.
 (1)

 Thus says Hans Hoogenboom (2).
 By now we know that this is not true.
 In 1921 Farwerck was active in the very spiritual Universal Sufism order.
-Also we have very strong suggestions that Farwerck was active in the Theosophical Society.
+Also Farwerck was active in the Theosophical Society.
 Both are far more spiritual than the Masonic order that Farwerck was member of.
 In basis at least.
 Freemasonry is a system of symbolism that every member can interpret in his/her own way.
 Le Droit Humain in Farwerck’s time was very Theosophical (that could be how he got to know of mixed gender Freemasonry), but Farwerck joined the first ‘non-Theosophical’ lodge.
 Perhaps he did interpret the system ‘Theosophically’, but that is something I have no indications of.

 Another possible argument against Hoogenboom’s statement is that Farwerck’s earliest articles (1922, see bibliography) were about Kabbalah.
 He at least studied one esoteric system and he explained some Masonic symbolism using Kabbalah.